rails/rails/guides/source/action_text_overview.md

 <p>Hello, <action-text-attachment sgid="BAh7CEkiCG…"><span><img src="..."> Jane Doe</span></action-text-attachment>.</p>
 ```

-### Rendering a different partial for the action-text-attachment
+### Rendering a Different Partial for the action-text-attachment

 To render a different partial for the attachable, define `User#to_attachable_partial_path`: